All About Budgets6 Consequences Of Not Using A Family Budget

 Hi everyone, happy November!

-October wasn’t that bad a month for me though I am embarrassed to say how much I spent on fast food.
+October wasn’t a bad month for me, though I am embarrassed to say how much I spent on fast food.

 I’m usually embarrassed to write this, but I’m extra embarrassed this month.

-However, if we couple that with no house payment and no unexpected bills I’d call it a win.
+However, I’d call it a win if we couple that with no house payment or unexpected bills.

 Household Bills